 Anthony Gell School Practice and Procedures – Snow

-- The forecast and likelihood of an improvement or deterioration in the weather
+- The forecast and likelihood of change in the weather.

-- The condition of the school site, and our ability to offer lessons as normal
+- The condition of the school site, and our ability to offer lessons in school.

 We endeavour to provide parents with as much notice as we can.
-Our website will be regularly updated during periods of poor weather.
+Our website will be regularly updated during periods of challenging weather.

-On days of potential difficulty due to snow, early inspection of the site is conducted and an initial decision is taken, dependent upon the above factors.
-Please note however this decision will be reviewed throughout the day as these factors are subject to change: the weather may deteriorate; the forecast may change; the ability of bus companies to operate may change or unforeseen other factors may impact on our ability to operate.
-Therefore we may be forced to close even during the course of a school day.
-Again, we will always try to provide parents with as much notice as possible, and make every effort to ensure pupils and staff can leave the school and return home safely.
+On days of snow or ice, early inspection of the site is conducted to establish whether the site is safe, dependent upon the above factors.
+If the site is deemed safe, further checks are conducted throughout the day – the weather may deteriorate, the forecast may change, the ability of school transport may change or unforeseen other factors may impact on our ability to operate.
+Therefore, we may be forced to close during the course of a school day.
+Again, we will always try to provide parents with as much notice as possible and make every effort to ensure pupils and staff can leave the school and return home safely.